Niasua/Flashcards.Review/README.md

 ## 🚀 Features

-- 📁 Create, view, and delete stacks of flashcards.
+- 📁 Create, view, and delete stacks of flashcards
-- 📝 Add, view, and delete flashcards within each stack.
+- 📝 Add, view, and delete flashcards within each stack
-- 🔄 When displaying flashcards, IDs are renumbered starting from 1 with no gaps, even after deletions.
+- 🔄 Flashcard IDs are renumbered from 1 with no gaps, even after deletions
 - 🧠 Start a study session with a chosen stack:
-  - Cards are shown one by one, first the question, then the answer.
+  - Cards are shown one by one, first the question, then the answer
-  - Users can mark a card as `Hit (h)` if answered correctly or `Miss (m)` if answered incorrectly.
+  - Users can mark a card as `Hit (h)` or `Miss (m)`
-  - At the end, a score is calculated and saved based on the user's responses.
+  - A score is calculated and saved based on the user's answers
-- 🗓 View the history of all study sessions, showing the date, stack name, and score.
+- 🗓 View the history of all study sessions with date, stack name, and score

 ## 🧱 Database Structure

-Uses SQL Server and Entity Framework Core with the following entities:
+Uses SQL Server and Entity Framework Core with the following entities

-- **Stack**: Represents a flashcard stack with a unique name.
+- **Stack** stores a flashcard stack with a unique name
-- **Flashcard**: Belongs to a stack, contains question and answer.
+- **Flashcard** belongs to a stack and contains question and answer
-- **StudySession**: Logs a study session with date, associated stack, and score.
+- **StudySession** logs a study session with date, stack, and score

-### Relationships:
+### Relationships

-- One `Stack` has many `Flashcards`.
+- One `Stack` has many `Flashcards`
-- One `Stack` has many `StudySessions`.
+- One `Stack` has many `StudySessions`
-- When a stack is deleted, all its flashcards and study sessions are also deleted (cascade delete).
+- When a stack is deleted, its flashcards and sessions are deleted (cascade)

 ## 🛠 Technologies